Next Generation Healthcare Solutions Based on Blockchain Technology and AI – Part 1

 In healthcare, a patient’s medical records are distributed to different healthcare providers.
 One part is held by the primary care doctor, and several others are held by specialists with whom an individual met throughout their life.
 This makes it very difficult to manage patient personal medical data.

-Today’s healthcare ecosystem is struggling to fulfill the expectations of the modern users.
+Today’s healthcare ecosystem is struggling to fulfill the expectations of modern users.
 Developing usable, high integrity records associated with a patient in spite of moving through various healthcare domains and institutions is one of the major challenges for healthcare IT.

-Do you want to know how to solve the complexity and get the better patient care outcomes?
+Do you want to know how to solve the complexity and get better patient care outcomes?
 Read on.

 What is Electronic Health Record?